Last updated on July 5th, 2020

-Rated for Extreme Cold Weather Down to -40°F/ 40°C
+- Rated for Extreme Cold Weather Down to -40°F/ 40°C

 If it is your first time buying these boots, you should know that they require breaking in.
-Nothing major; you just need to wear the shoes for a couple weeks to help the leather adjust to your foot’s contour.
+Nothing major; you just need to wear the shoes for a couple of weeks to help the leather adjust to your foot’s contour.

 But, rest assured, they should perform fine following this brief break-in period!
 You may need, however, to order one size bigger for a perfect fit.
 That is, to a degree, because the interior and the base of the boot are thickly padded/insulated so sometimes an exact foot size might feel too snug.

 Kamik Men’s Canuck Cold Weather boots are great all-around outdoor cold weather boots – i.e. they are a befitting match for extreme outdoor enthusiasts, but can also be used by anyone who plans on spending any amount of time outside during winter.

 You can snuggle into a pair of Kamik for shoveling a pile of snow in the backyard or trekking across the frozen tundra, making them some of the best boots for snow and ice.